 You glance in the mirror and wonder, “where is my hair going?” and then become concerned.
 Not to worry, for everything has a solution.

 Please be assured that hair receding is not incurable.
 Treatment and cures can undoubtedly help you avoid it.
-There are several reasons that contribute to the hairline loss.
+There are several reasons that contribute to hairline loss.
 This article will go through the causes and treatments of receding hairlines.

 Hairline receding is the name given to hair thinning and associated hair loss on the scalp.
 The first signs of hairline receding appear on the temples and continue to the top of the head.
 As a result, receding hairline spots are formed on the top and front of the scalp.

-Hair receding in males
+Hair Receding in Males

 Men’s receding hairlines can occur at any age following puberty.
 Hairlines are receding in many men in their late 30s.
 The process is frequently started above the temples.
 The hairline then resumes its journey to the crown of the head.
 This frequently results in a ring of hair around the bare scalp’s tip.
 Furthermore, thinning hair may continue to grow.